Edward D. Wynot Jr.

-Edward D. Wynot, Jr. (1943-2020) was an American professor of Russian and East European history at Florida State University.
+Edward Davis Wynot Jr. (1943–2020) was an American professor of Russian and East European history at Florida State University.
 He authored several books and dozens of academic articles, primarily concerned with the topic of the history of Poland.

 Reviewing his Caldron of Conflict: Eastern Europe, 1918–1945, Sabrina P. Ramet noted that "Wynot made his reputation as a specialist in Polish affairs".